FLAIROx/JaxMARL/docs/index.md

 Other great JAX related works from our lab are below:

 - [JaxIRL](https://github.com/FLAIROx/jaxirl?tab=readme-ov-file): JAX implementation of algorithms for inverse reinforcement learning.
+- [JaxUED](https://github.com/DramaCow/jaxued?tab=readme-ov-file): JAX implementations of autocurricula baselines for RL.
 - [Craftax](https://github.com/MichaelTMatthews/Craftax): (Crafter + NetHack) in JAX.
-- [JaxUED](https://github.com/DramaCow/jaxued?tab=readme-ov-file): JAX implementations of autocurricula baselines for RL.
 - [Kinetix](https://kinetix-env.github.io/): Large-scale training of RL agents in a vast and diverse space of simulated tasks, enabled by JAX.

 Other things that could help:

-- [Benchmarl](https://github.com/facebookresearch/BenchMARL): A collection of MARL benchmarks based on TorchRL
+- [Benchmarl](https://github.com/facebookresearch/BenchMARL): A collection of MARL benchmarks based on TorchRL.

 ## Citing JaxMARL